pivotal/blog/content/post/deploying-vault-on-kubernetes.md

 - Kubernetes
 - Vault
 - Credhub
-title: "Let's use Vault - Part 1: Deploying Vault On Kubernetes"
+title: "Let's use Vault - Part 1: Deploying Vault"
 short: |
   How to deploy Vault on Kubernetes using Google Cloud Storage as its backend
 date: 2018-07-21T21:54:40-06:00
 draft: true
 ---

+{{< responsive-figure src="/images/vault/fallout.gif" class="center" >}}
 # Why are we doing this?

-The reason for this post's existence is to encourage more teams to make the effort of transitioning to a proper secrets storage to store their credentials, certificates and other relevant *files* - think `bbl up`.
+The reason for this post's existence is to encourage more teams to make the effort to move their credentials, certificates and other relevant *files* - think `bbl up` to a proper secret store.

 Most of us are guilty of taking the easy way out by checking in all our secrets and certs into a private git repo .
 And although we install tools